-Today we celebrate Mary being brought to the temple in Jerusalem by her parents, Ss.
+Today we celebrate the day that Mary was brought to the temple in Jerusalem by her parents, Ss.
 Joachim and Anna.
 She was only 3 years old, but was very excited to be there.

 The high priest, Zachariah, received her with kindness and ensured she was taken care of while living in the temple.
 Her parents would come visit, and always pray for Mary.